noadrow/Rstudio_deltaCT_graph/README.md

 ## output:
-for each sample (collected by "sample Name" column) the script ouput a graph with a difference value for each condition to control condition
+for each sample (collected by "sample Name" column) the script ouput a graph as png file